 When was safeguarding training of leaders last carried out?
-Have all leaders undertaken safeguarding training?
+Have all leaders undertaken safeguarding training once every three years?

 It is suggested that a short report of the review be presented to the elders.
 It will be encouraging for the organisation leaders to be assured by the elders that they are satisfied with the implementation of the Safeguarding Policy.
 Even where areas are identified for improvement, the elders should affirm the good work that is taking place.